 All right.

-I mean, one of the things he was most afraid of was Hillary and her horrible temper and this whole lamp throwing incident apparently came down with a black eye one day.
+I mean, one of the things he was most afraid of was Hillary and her horrible temper.

-And do you believe that the Secret Service were having meetings about protecting Bill Clinton from Hil Hillary's temper?
+And do you believe that the Secret Service were having meetings about protecting Bill Clinton from Hillary's temper?

-You know, I r I remember the Clinton campaigns, and they were there were a lot of concerns that weren't security, let's say, and it really did distract the guys.
+You know, I remember the Clinton campaigns, and there were a lot of concerns that weren't security, let's say.

 I mean, it's really disgusting what she's done.

-I I mean, uh I'm not surprised.
+I mean, I'm not surprised.

 Again, a little bit torn on it, but I'm not surprised at all that people are coming forward saying, no, no, this is the real Hillary Clinton.